Peter van Dalen: European Parliament

 At the end of February 2009, van Dalen was designated leader for the 2009 European elections of the ChristianUnion – Reformed Political Party.
 The group won two seats, and sought to join the European Conservatives and Reformists, following the breakup of the Independence/Democracy grouping, but in the European Parliament, the British Conservative Party was critical of the policies of the SGP towards women, and so refused to let the SPG MEP Bas Belder sit in the newly formed European Conservatives and Reformists group.
 This caused the ChristianUnion – Reformed Political Party to break up, and Bas Belder joined the Europe of Freedom and Democracy grouping.
 Van Dalen sits on the Committee on Transport and Tourism in the European Parliament.

+He resigned in 2023 and was succeeded by Anja Haga.

 Political views

 Van Dalen is a "Euro-realist" and believes that European cooperation is useful, but that the EU should not lead to a bureaucratic "superstate" involved in anything interfering with domestic social policy.
-Van Dalen is opposed to Turkish membership of the EU, and believes that the economic crisis was largely the result of secularisation.
+Van Dalen is opposed to Turkish membership of the EU, and believes that the 2008 financial crisis was largely the result of secularisation.
 Similarly, van Dalen has expressed his belief that secularisation is the biggest threat to Europe.